bit3/jsass/README.md

 Gradle tasks you should know
 ----------------------------

 `gradle check` runs checkstyle, pmd, junit locally.

-Also junit will run on each testing docker container.
+`gradle runDockerTests` runs junit tests on all docker containers.

 `gradle buildNativeLibs` build the native libs, using our build docker container.